-I have broken it down into breakfast, lunch, dinner and snacks to suit the irish ‘3 square meals’ approach but I generally encourage clients to eat little and often.
-Ideally a smaller meal every 3-4 hours allows a steady energy release, avoiding energy slumps and general fatigue.
+I have broken it down into breakfast, lunch, dinner and snacks to suit the Irish ‘3 square meals’ approach.
+But I generally encourage clients to eat little and often.
+Ideally, a smaller meal every 3-4 hours allows a steady energy release, avoiding energy slumps and general fatigue.

-Our stomach is the size our clenched fist and can expand to double that but huge plates of meat joints and potatoes with a few vegetables on the side are generally far too big so portion sizes and timings are healthier eating habits.
+Our stomach is the size of a clenched fist and can expand to double that but huge plates of meat joints and potatoes with a few vegetables on the side are generally far too big so portion sizes and timings are healthier eating habits.

-If you find that you may have food intolerances building your recipe knowledge, for example if you are gluten sensitive, dairy or wheat intolerant or coeliac is essential.
+If you find that you may have food intolerances building your recipe knowledge, for example, if you are gluten sensitive, dairy or wheat intolerant or coeliac is essential.
 Knowledge is power for these people and there are countless great dishes for all skill levels and palates ready to be cooked, eaten and enjoyed.